Dark Chocolate Orange Shortbread Cookies

 These dark chocolate orange cookies literally melt in your mouth!
 They have that light and airy feeling like a classic shortbread recipe that is just irresistible.

-In pastry school I had a chef instructor that turned me on to the classic combo of chocolate and orange.
 The depth of the chocolate combined with the brightness of the orange is a flavor contrast made in heaven!
 If you are wondering, white chocolate works well too in these chewy orange cookies!

 You can make them in any shape you want, here I went with classic circles.
 To make them stand out even more they are drizzled with dark chocolate and sprinkled with more orange zest.

 If you love making cookies for the holidays definitely try these cranberry orange shortbread cookies– they are delicious too!
 These thin and crispy Gingersnaps are also not to be missed, and you wouldn’t want to go one year without these double chocolate peppermint cookies!

 - Butter- Unsalted butter is used in these cookies so we can control the amount of salt added.
 The butter needs to be soft to cream easily with the sugar.
 Learn how to soften butter quickly!